statisticsesily/R-Data-Analysis-Tutorials/README.md

 This repository contains a collection of tutorials designed to make learning statistics and data analysis simple and practical.
 Whether you're a beginner or an intermediate learner, these resources will guide you step-by-step through various statistical techniques using real-world datasets.

 ## Content:
-1. Introduction to R/Python for Data Analysis
+1. Introduction to R for Data Analysis
 2. Descriptive Statistics
 3. Hypothesis Testing
-4. Regression Analysis
 5. Data Visualization
 6. ANOVA and T-tests
-7. Chi-Square and Fisher’s Exact Test
-8. Logistic Regression
-9. Time Series Analysis
-10. Statistical Modeling

 All tutorials include explanations, code examples, and datasets to practice.